sassoftware/sas-visualanalytics-thirdpartyvisualizations/samples/DataEditor/README.md

 # Data Editor for CAS tables

 When using this page as a data driven content object in VA ensure you have:
-- Added all of your ID variables and editable columns to the roles of the object
+- Added all of your ID variables and columns you wish to edit to the roles of the DDC object
 - set a Linked Selection type Object Link Action from another object on the same page, driving a single row selection.
 That object must have roles assigned for at least all of the ID variables.
 A list table is the easiest option.

 ## Url Parameters: